-12.1.2 Loading Fonts
+13.1.3.
+Loading Fonts

 Rockbox can load fonts dynamically.
-Simply copy the .fnt file to the player and "play" it in the File Browser.
+Simply copy the .fnt file to the player and "play" it in the FILE BROWSER.
 If you want a font to be loaded automatically every time you start up, it must be located in the /.rockbox/fonts directory and the filename must be at most 24 characters long.
-You can browse the fonts in /.rockbox/fonts under Settings \rightarrow Theme Settings \rightarrow Browse Fonts in the Main Menu.
+You can browse the fonts in /.rockbox/fonts under SETTINGS $\rightarrow$ THEME SETTINGS $\rightarrow$ FONT in the MAIN MENU.

-Note: Advanced Users Only: Any BDF font file up to 16 pixels high should be usable with Rockbox.
+Note: Advanced Users Only: Any BDF font should be usable with Rockbox.
 To convert from .bdf to .fnt, use the convbdf tool.
 This tool can be found in the tools directory of the Rockbox source code.
+See CreateFonts#ConvBdf for more details.
+Or just run convbdf without any parameters to see the possible options.

-12.1.3 Loading Languages
+13.1.4.
+Loading Languages

 Rockbox can load language files at runtime.
-Simply copy the .lng file (do not use the .lang file) to the player and "play" it in the Rockbox directory browser or select Settings \rightarrow General Settings \rightarrow Language from the Main Menu.
+Simply copy the .lng file (do not use the .lang file) to the player and "play" it in the Rockbox directory browser or select SET-TINGS $\rightarrow$ GENERAL SETTINGS $\rightarrow$ LANGUAGE from the MAIN MENU.